Skip to contents

 data

 dataframe.
 Dataset from which to create predictions for the ALE.
 It should normally be the same dataset on which model was trained.
-If not provided, ALE() will try to detect it automatically.
-For non-standard models, data should be provided.
+If not provided, ALE() will try to detect it automatically if it is included in the model object.

 y_col

 character(1).
 Name of the outcome target label (y) variable.
-If not provided, ALE() will try to detect it automatically.
+If not provided, ALE() will try to detect it automatically from the model object.
 For non-standard models, y_col should be provided.
-For survival models, set y_col to the name of the binary event column; in that case, pred_type should also be specified.
+For time-to-event (survival) models, see details.

 ...